-This antipasto crescent ring recipe is easy and fun to share!
+This antipasto salad crescent ring recipe is easy and fun to share!

 This easy appetizer is filled with a blend of meats and cheeses that makes it so tasty and delicious!